KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Evidence:**

-Users SavageCabbage and Tiago did some testing of Ganyu’s Elemental Burst by casting the Burst in succession against a Cryo regislive, and a group of slimes respectively in order to test for both C4 and non C4 interactions.
+Users SavageCabbage and Tiago did some testing of Ganyu’s Elemental Burst by casting the Burst in succession against a Cryo Regisvine, and a group of slimes respectively in order to test for both C4 and non C4 interactions.
 The result of which showed that after initial casting, both ascension 4 and constellation 4 were able to carry over providing additional damage for Ganyu.

 [Video 1](https://youtu.be/_QN_X8ptbTw); [Video 2](https://youtu.be/ao8XpqoNGx8); [Video 3](https://youtu.be/qxrIiqGlRI4)